ballerina-platform/module-ballerina-ldap/docs/spec/spec.md

 public isolated function init(*ConnectionConfig config) returns Error?;
 ```

+### 2.3 DNs and RDNs

+The distinguished name (`DN`) of an entry is used to uniquely identify the entry and its location within the directory information tree (`DIT`) hierarchy.
+It's similar to how a file path specifies the location of a file in a filesystem.

+A `DN` consists of one or more comma-separated components known as relative distinguished names (`RDN`s).
+Typically, the leftmost component in the `DN` is considered the `RDN` for that entry.
+[Learn more](https://ldap.com/ldap-dns-and-rdns/)

 ## 3. Operation types

 The currently supported operation types in LDAP are listed here.